alexbate/wordpress-raven-auth/readme.txt

 e.g.

-1. Upload `wordpress-raven-auth.php` to the `/wp-content/plugins/` directory
+1. Upload all the PHP files in this repository to the `/wp-content/plugins/` directory.
+You probably want to do this in a subdirectory, called something like `wordpress-raven-auth`.
+You can do this easily by running `git clone git@github.com:danielchatfield/wordpress-raven-auth.git`.
 2. Activate the plugin through the 'Plugins' menu in WordPress